GiovanniGiacometti/giovannigiacometti.github.io/content/posts/hackathon/index.md

 Nonetheless, we were eager to see the results we would achieve.
 We executed the pipeline, obtained the CSV file, submitted it and ...
 9%.
 As an italian proverb say: "Yes, it can get worse, it could have rained".
 We were a bit disappointed, but we couldn't afford wasting time.
 We were back in debugging mode.

-We noticed that the metadata extraction and the successive filtering was working properly, but most of the times the chunks provided to the LLM were not helpful at all.
-This would happen in cases where the metadata filtering was too large, and the retrieved context would only be due to the cosine similarity, which was definitely not enough to provide relevant information.
+We noticed that the metadata extraction and the successive filtering were working properly, but most of the times the chunks provided to the LLM were not helpful at all.
+This happened in cases where the metadata filtering was too large, and the retrieved context would only be due to the cosine similarity, which was definitely not enough to distinguish relevant information from useless one.
 Unfortunately, these cases were the majority, since a lot of metadata were shared among the chunks and we were only able to filter metadata on exact matches.

 The problem was not in our code (you can see the filtering process [here](https://github.com/GiovanniGiacometti/hackathon/blob/main/hackathon/graph/nodes/retrieve.py)), but rather in the way we were treating the vector store.
 These systems are designed for embeddings and similarity operations, not for complex database-like querying.
 Metadata are usually simple and intended for straightforward filtering.
 While it is possible to build more advanced querying capabilities on top of them (which we did, to some extent), making it truly effective would require a more comprehensive implementation, which we didn't have time for.

+In addition to this, the issues with the embeddings similarity previously mentioned were starting to show up, further diminishing the relevance of the retrieved chunks..

 We were at a crossroad: on one hand, we could try to improve the retrieval system and the resilience of the pipeline.
 On the other hand, we could instead rethink our approach and try to use a proper database to store metadata and perform more complex queries on them.

 We were 4 people: we could do both and choose the best solution later.
-So we did.
+And that's what we did.

 ## 08:30 -  Summer is coming